 Here’s an A-Z checklist of what you can expect at preschool, which can help you and your child settle in.

-Children’s Services regulations require you to sign your child’s name and arrival time in a supplied book when you drop your child off at preschool.
-You also need to sign that you have picked up your child and at what time.
-This is a legal requirement for preschool.
+State and territory regulations say you must write your child’s name and arrival time in a special book when you drop your child off at preschool.
+You also need to sign to say that you’ve picked up your child and at what time.

-Preschools must keep a formal written record of any medication your child needs.
-You’ll need to provide a written authority for this.
+Preschools must keep a formal written record of any medication your child needs while at preschool.
+You’ll need to provide a medication authority form for this.

 - who has permission to collect your child

 If your child is sick, it’s best to keep him at home where he’ll be more comfortable and won’t pass germs on to other children.
 If your child has an infectious illness – for example, whooping cough, school sores or chickenpox – it’s a good idea to let your preschool know so the staff can tell other parents.

 Head lice are a common issue for children at this age.
 If your child has head lice, it’s best to tell the preschool and keep your child at home until you’ve got rid of the lice.